 The 2018 Minnesota Early Childhood Risk, Reach, and Resilience report was produced by a partnership of Wilder Research; Institute of Child Development, University of Minnesota; and the Minnesota Departments of Education, Health, and Human Services, supported by a grant from the Irving Harris Foundation to the University of Minnesota.
 See the full report.

 Every county is assigned to one of four risk categories for each risk measure (low, low-to-moderate, moderate-to-high, or high), and is given a composite risk score based on an average score across all measures.
-Every county also is assigned a reach category (low, low-to-moderate, moderate-to-high, high) for each program based on the proportion of children receiving that service.
-The reach of services is overlayed on a map of Minnesota showing each county's composite risk score, allowing comparison of the need for services with their availability.
-Learn more about methodology.
+Every county also is assigned a reach category (low, low-to-moderate, moderate-to-high, high) for each program based on the proportion of eligible children receiving that service.
+The reach of services is overlaid on a map of Minnesota showing each county's composite risk score, allowing comparison of the potential need for services with their coverage.